New Captain: Critical reviews

 "New Captain" received critical acclaim from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "B+" grade and wrote, "Now three seasons in, Brooklyn Nine-Nine has made it clear that it's very eager to embrace change.
+Club gave the episode a "B+" grade and wrote, "Now three seasons in, Brooklyn Nine-Nine has made it clear that it's very eager to embrace change.
 Stagnation can kill a series' quality, and Brooklyn Nine-Nine apparently sees that and has decided to make sure that no one can ever say that stagnation was ever one of the series’ problems."
 Allie Pape from Vulture gave the show a 4 star rating out of 5 and wrote, "I love Winters and this character and hope that he'll last at least a few episodes longer than Hader did.
 Treat a Timberlake like a Fatone at your peril, Brooklyn Nine-Nine."

 Alan Sepinwall of HitFix wrote, "Fortunately, 'New Captain' does, indeed, have a lot of fun with this inevitably temporary change in the status quo."
 Andy Crump of Paste gave the episode an 8.5 rating and wrote, "The decision to favor substance over chuckles might seem stupid on paper, but it's smart in practice, and, as Terry reminds us, 'stupid' is a no-no word.
 Brooklyn Nine-Nine has redefined itself several times over throughout its brief lifespan.
 With 'New Captain,' the show has taken big steps toward doing so yet again."